orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/sarprocessing.rst

                                  -out SARimg-calibrated.tif

-For TerraSAR-X (and soon for RadarSat2 and Sentinel1), it is also possible to use a noise LUT to derive calibrated noise profiles :
+For TerraSAR-X (and soon for RadarSat2 and Sentinel1), it is also possible to use a noise LUT to derive calibrated noise profiles:

 ::